 Do not breastfeed while using this medicine, and for at least 1 week after your last dose.

 Take allopurinol exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.

-Take each dose with a full glass of water.
-To reduce your risk of kidney stones forming, drink 8 to 10 full glasses of fluid every day, unless your doctor tells you otherwise.
+Take the tablets with a full glass of water.
+To reduce your risk of kidney stones, drink 8 to 10 full glasses of fluid every day, unless your doctor tells you otherwise.

-Take with food if allopurinol upsets your stomach.
+Take with food if allopurinol tablets upsets your stomach.

-You may have gout attacks more often when you first start taking allopurinol.
-Your doctor may recommend other gout medication to take at this time.
-Keep using your medication as directed and tell your doctor if your symptoms do not improve after 6 weeks of treatment.
+You may have gout attacks when you first start taking allopurinol tablets.
+Your doctor may recommend another gout medication to take with allopurinol.
+Keep taking the medicine as directed.

-You may need to follow a special diet while using allopurinol.
+You may need to follow a special diet to help prevent kidney stones.
 Follow all instructions of your doctor or dietitian.
-Learn about the foods to eat or avoid to help control your condition.
+Learn about the foods you should eat or avoid.